 (2009-Present) Ryan has been a Director of the Redfish School of Change since 2012.
 She is also a sessional lecturer and research associate at the School of Environmental Studies at the University of Victoria .
 She teaches ecology, ecological restoration, and global food systems, and she researches the ways in which ecological restoration transforms both human and ecological communities.
 Her graduate work involved community engagement with the removal of two dams on the Elwha River in Washington State, focusing on the importance of fostering community conversations about ecological change.
 Ryan has been a workshop facilitator, sea kayak guide and marine naturalist, a long distance hiker, a mountaineering instructor, a repeat photographer, an english teacher, and a field ecology educator in Washington State, British Columbia, Alberta, Thailand, and Central America.
 She believes one key to transformative education is developing the ability to ask constructive critical questions not only of others, but of ourselves.

-(2018-Present) Joy has been enjoying the wonders of Redfish with her now 5 year old son, Otis, since he was 2 and they would drop in to visit Nick Stanger in various locations in the Salish Sea (Joy and Nick are Otis’ parents).
-Joy holds a Master’s is Environmental Education and Communication from Royal Roads University and is passionate about the interconnection between personal and environmental sustainability.
+(2018-Present) Joy has been enjoying the wonders of Redfish with her now 6 year old son, Otis, since he was 2.
+Otis and Joy had a habit of dropping in to visit Nick Stanger in various locations in the Salish Sea, as Joy and Nick are Otis’ parents.
+Along with coordinating the Redfish program, and co-teaching the leadership class with Nick, Joy runs a private practice as a Certified Health and Wellness Coach.
+She holds a Master’s is Environmental Education and Communication from Royal Roads University and is passionate about the interconnection between personal and environmental sustainability.
 She has given guest lecturers at Western Washington University, the University of Victoria and at Redfish.
 She formally joined the Redfish team to work as the communications coordinator in 2018.
 At various points in her life she has identified as a mountain climber, a world traveller, a certified energy advisor, a program coordinator for the BC government, and even a bicycle pedi-cab driver.
 She enjoys finding opportunities for authentic connection with people, immersing herself in nature and facilitating opportunities for Otis to develop a sense of wonder and love of the natural world.

 (2008 to 2018) Brenda helped create Redfish in 2008-09 when she worked in the School of Environmental Studies at the University of Victoria.
 She spent 18 years living in the Salish Sea and learning from its myriad beings, systems, and relationships.
 Academically trained in ethnobotany/ethnoecology she brought her passion for plants and the landscape they help shape and define to her role as a Redfish Instructor.
 Now living in the West Kootenay region in southeastern British Columbia, Brenda teaches at Selkirk College, co-manages a native plant seed and consulting company (KinSeed) and a non-profit environmental organization (Kootenay Native Plant Society), and maintains an ethnobotanical consultation company (Beckwith Ecologies).
 She surrounds herself with plants and helps bring their spirit and stories to others.